Sue Bennett College

-Sue Bennett College was a private college in London, Kentucky which operated from 1897 through 1997.
+Sue Bennett College was a private college in London, Kentucky, United States, which operated from 1897 through 1997.
 It was affiliated originally with the Methodist Episcopal Church, South and later the United Methodist Church.
 It began as an elementary school and ended its days as a four-year college.

 History

-Susan Ann "Sue" Bennett (1843–1891) was a social activist and Southern Methodist church leader from Richmond, Kentucky.
+Susan Ann "Sue" Bennett was a social activist and Southern Methodist church leader from Richmond, Kentucky.
 When the Woman's Department of Church Extension was created by the Southern Methodist General Conference in 1886, Sue Bennett was appointed the Corresponding Secretary from Kentucky.
 She studied the region in eastern Kentucky and found that there were several counties there without churches of any denomination and a desperate need for schools.
 In 1890 the General Conference established the Woman's Parsonage and Home Mission Society as a department of the Board of Church Extension.
 As an appointed member of the Society's Central Committee, Sue Bennett began the work to establish a school in the southeastern Kentucky mountains.
 She died before her work was finished.